Data Governance Roles and Their Responsibilities: A Complete Round Up

 Another crucial data governance role is that of the data custodian.
 A data custodian deals with the movement, security, storage, and use of data.

-There's no difference between a data steward and a data custodian for most businesses.
-However, with the growing sophistication of data governance, a separation between the two is beginning to occur.
+There’s no difference between a data steward and a data custodian for most businesses.
+However, with the growing sophistication of data governance, we’re seeing the two roles diverge.

 Roles and responsibilities of a data custodian